Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise F (10 mins)

-1. Create the file `exercise-F.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-F.js` script in the folder `week-1/InClass`
 2. Create two variables `numberOfStudents` and `numberOfMentors`
 3. Log a message that displays the total number of students and mentors